Kai Forbath: Washington Redskins

 The Washington Redskins signed Forbath on October 9, 2012, replacing Billy Cundiff.
 Forbath made his NFL and Washington debut knocking through a 50-yard attempt as his first career NFL field goal in the home game against the Minnesota Vikings in Week 6 on October 14, 2012.
 His performance was essential in Washington's victory over the Baltimore Ravens in Week 14, where he recorded 48-yard and 49-yard field goals and then converted a game-winning 34-yard field goal in overtime.

 On December 23, 2012, in Week 16, Forbath set the NFL record for consecutive field goals to begin a career with 17 in a row, beating Garrett Hartley, who previously held the record at 16.
 The football was sent to the Pro Football Hall of Fame.
+In the 2012 season, he finished converting 33 of 34 extra point attempts and 17 of 18 field goal attempts.

+In the 2013 season, Forbath converted all 26 extra point attempts and 18 of 22 field goal attempts in 13 games.

 On October 19, 2014, in Week 7, Forbath scored the game-winning field goal in the 19–17 win over the Tennessee Titans.
-He then was named NFC Special Teams Player of the Week after scoring the overtime winning field goal against the Dallas Cowboys the following week.
-He would once again score the game-winning field goal in the 27–24 Week 16 win over the Philadelphia Eagles.
+He was named NFC Special Teams Player of the Week after scoring the overtime winning field goal against the Dallas Cowboys the following week.
+He once again scored the game-winning field goal in the 27–24 Week 16 victory over the Philadelphia Eagles.
+In the 2014 season, Forbath finished converting 31 of 32 extra point attempts and 24 of 27 field goal attempts.

-Washington offered Forbath a $1,542,000 right of first refusal tender on March 8, 2015, which he signed on April 15, 2015.
-Forbath was released by the team on September 14, 2015.
+Washington offered Forbath a $1,542,000 right of first refusal tender on March 8, 2015, which he signed on April 15.
+Forbath was released by the team on September 14.

 Forbath finished his career with Washington as the second-most accurate kicker in team history, converting 87.0 percent of his field goal attempts (60-of-69).
 His mark of 60 field goals and 91 extra points rank fifth in franchise history.